 Costs are increasing for the Authority both in payroll expense and for the medications required to be carried on the ambulances.
+Additionally, as of June 30, 2018, the

-Additionally, the Authority currently uses a 2007 ambulance that is at the end of its useful life.
-The replacement cost for that ambulance is roughly \$275,000.
-By using bank credit and some accumulated surplus, the Authority intends to purchase the new ambulance with minimal increases to all those entities served.
+Authority used a 2007 ambulance that was at the end of its useful life.
+The Authority made the decision to replace this ambulance in July of 2018.
+It was determined that the accumulated surplus would be sufficient to cover the cost of the new ambulance and no outside financing was anticipated.